ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.9b
+1. Fix a small bug concerning with overwrite of existing file(s).
+2. In the format mode, -o*S* option specifies the directory into which the results are written (default is current directory).

 ## Changes in version 2.4.9a
 1. Change several codes which might cause compiler-dependent compilation errors.